Holdouts set for safe predictive model updating

 \subsection{Simulation showing dominance of holdout set approach}

-We briefly demonstrate the theory described in section~\ref{sec:general_setup} using simulated data similar to our motivating example (details in Supplement~\ref{supp_sec:holdout_dominance_simulation}).
-Figure~\ref{fig:holdout_dominance} shows total cost of no-update (`none'), naive-update (`naive') and holdout-update (`H.S') at two holdout sizes over time.
-As drift occurs in $f_t$, the total costs of the holdout-set approaches are lowest.
-Choice of holdout set size aims to balance increased costs due to non-intervention in the holdout set (the `spikes') against inaccuracy in fitted scores after drift.
+We briefly illustrate the theory described in Section~\ref{sec:general_setup} using simulated data, similar to our motivating example, which satisfiess Assumptions~\ref{asm:f0_difference}--\ref{asm:costs}, \ref{asm:pop_size} and the weaker form of Assumption~\ref{asm:usefulness} (Equation~\ref{eq:relaxed_usefulness}) with $\delta=10$, $s=1$, {no drift in $\mu_t$}, $\alpha_1 \approx 0.32$, $k_1 = 0.023$, $k_2^l = 0.038$, $b_u=b_l=1$ and $k_2^u = 0.22$ (details in Supplement~\ref{supp_sec:holdout_dominance_simulation}).
+Figure~\ref{fig:holdout_dominance} shows total costs accrued per sample during unit time periods of no-update (`none'), na\"{i}ve-update (`naive') and holdout-update (`H.S') at two holdout sizes over time.
+As drift occurs in $f_t$, the costs associated with the no-update strategy grow due to increasingly poor approximation of $f_t$, and the costs of the na\"{i}ve-update strategy increase dramatically due to intervention effects.
+The total costs of the holdout-set approaches remain low.
+Choice of the holdout set size aims to balance increased costs due to non-intervention in the holdout set (the `spikes') against inaccuracy in fitted scores after drift.
 We demonstrate the natural emergence of an OHS in a simulated context in Supplement~\ref{supp_sec:sim_example}.